 The Governance and Nominating Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 The Governance and Nominating Committee regularly reviews the appropriate size of the Cliffs Board and whether any vacancies on the Cliffs Board are expected due to retirement or otherwise.
 In the event that vacancies are anticipated, or otherwise arise, the Governance and Nominating Committee considers various potential candidates for director.
-Applicable considerations include: whether the current composition of the Cliffs Board is consistent with the criteria described in our Corporate Governance Guidelines; whether the candidates so the Cliffs Board, and whether the candidate would be considered independent under the rules of the NYSE and our standards with respect to director independence.
+Applicable considerations include: whether the current composition of the Cliffs Board is consistent with the criteria described in our Corporate Governance Guidelines; whether the candidate submitted possesses the qualifications that generally are the basis for selection of candidates to the Cliffs Board; and whether the candidate would be considered independent under the rules of the NYSE and our standards with respect to director independence.
 Candidates may come to the attention of the Governance and Nominating Committee through current Board members, professional search firms, shareholders or other persons.
 As described above, the Governance and Nominating Committee considers properly submitted nominations for candidates for the Cliffs Board.
 Following verification of the recommending shareholder's status, recommendations are considered by the Governance and Nominating Committee at its next regularly scheduled meeting.
 Final approval of any candidate is determined by the full the Cliffs Board.